 - Spending time together: politics of friendship, love and companionship, going out, conviviality…

 - To gather for a strictly political purpose: to engage on common mission transforming the conditions of being together: not only to meet and talk but also to act together.

 What makes people engaged in dance in Berlin to come together?
+How can “we” be united while being increasingly different?
 To look at the “scene” as a form of social organization, what divides or organizes people in dance in Berlin?
 What are the criteria/ parameters?: